Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Faster availability—ships within days

-• Proven reliability (engine already has service history)
+• Engine already has service history

 Real-World Cost Comparison Example